aws-samples/data-masking-framework/README.md

 ## data-mask-framework

-This project has to main components.
+This project has two main components.

 A python util to deal with datamasking process: